juhp/rpmbuild-order/README.md

 BuildRequires than Requires.

-3. rpmspec is used to parse spec files (for macro expansion etc): so missing macros packages may lead to erroneous results.
+3. rpmspec is used to parse spec files (for macro expansion etc): so missing macros packages can lead to erroneous results in some cases.